Heartstopper (TV series): Casting

 To provide an authentic depiction, Oseman wanted actual young people to portray the characters.
-Daniel Edwards-Guy served as casting director.
-An open casting call went out in January and February 2021 for five of the main characters as well as three of the recurring cast.
+Daniel Edwards served as casting director.
+An open casting call went out in January and February 2021 for five of the main characters and three of the recurring cast.
 Oseman explained that the character Aled Last would not appear in the adaptation to respect his story in another novel within the Heartstopper universe, Radio Silence.
 After over 10,000 people auditioned via Zoom, she announced the first round of casting decisions in April 2021, with Kit Connor and Joe Locke starring as Nick and Charlie respectively.
 Heartstopper marked Locke's acting debut.
-After agreeing that Locke suited Charlie's role, Connor was auditioned and the production team found a chemistry between the two; the actors themselves recalled only taking a few hours to bond.
+After agreeing that Connor suited Nick's role, Locke was auditioned and the production team found chemistry between the two; the actors themselves recalled only taking a few hours to bond.

-The rest of the cast members were announced days later and included Yasmin Finney, Sebastian Croft, William Gao, Corinna Brown, Kizzy Edgell, Cormac Hyde-Corrin, Rhea Norwood, and Tobie Donovan.
+The rest of the cast members were announced days later and included Yasmin Finney, Sebastian Croft, William Gao, Corinna Brown, Kizzy Edgell, Cormac Hyde-Corrin, Rhea Norwood and Tobie Donovan.
 Jenny Walser joined in the cast in May 2021.
 The final audition was conducted face-to-face.
 Having worked with her previously, Lyn reached out to Olivia Colman after Oseman expressed an interest in a notable actress to portray Sarah; Colman accepted the offer.
 It was also noted that fans of the webcomic and graphic novel agreed that Colman was suited for the series.
-Lyn said that Colman's "instinctive" and "warm" character fit Sarah as Nick's mother.
+Lyn said that Colman's "instinctive" and "warm" character was a good fit for Nick's mother Sarah.